What is infectious mononucleosis?

 Infectious mononucleosis is caused by the Epstein-Barr virus (EBV).
 A variant of mononucleosis that is milder than EBV infectious mononucleosis is caused by the cytomegalovirus (CMV).
 Both EBV and CMV are members of the herpes virus family:

-- In the U.S., most adults between 35 and 40 years old have been infected with the Epstein-Barr virus, which is a very common virus.
+- In the U.S., most adults between 35 and 40 years old have been infected with the Epstein-Barr virus.
+This is a very common virus.
 When children are infected with the virus, they usually do not experience any noticeable symptoms.
-However, uninfected adolescents and young adults who come in contact with the virus may develop infectious mononucleosis.
+However, uninfected adolescents and young adults who come in contact with the virus may develop an illness very similar to infectious mononucleosis.

 - The Epstein-Barr virus (EBV) may cause infectious mononucleosis in adolescents and young adults.
 However, even after the symptoms of infectious mononucleosis have disappeared, the EBV will remain dormant in the throat and blood cells during that person's lifetime.
 The virus can reactivate periodically, however, usually without symptoms.